 Anyone thinking of applying to be your deputy should check whether an appointee for benefits could be used to manage your money instead.
-This applies if your income is solely made up of benefits including the State Retirement Pension.
-See section 7 for more information.
+This applies if your income is solely made up of benefits including the State Pension.
+See section 6 for more information.

-All deputies must comply with certain standards, published by the OPG at www.gov.uk/government/publications/office-of-the-public-guardian-deputy-standards
+All deputies must comply with the Deputy Standards, published by the OPG at www.gov.uk/government/publications/office-of-the-public-guardian-deputy-standards

-6.1 Security bonds for financial affairs deputies
+5.1 Security bonds for financial affairs deputies